 Commonly overlooked or bandied in with Germany, Bavaria has its own customs, traditions, enticements and stunning scenery, all of which we have long known and loved.

-Should you wish to explore it yourself, we have 2 fabulous Bavarian Hotel suggestions (both high up in the Allgäu Mountains):
+Should you wish to explore it yourself, we have 3 fabulous Bavarian hotel suggestions:

 Originally conceived as the village schoolhouse back in the 1930s, the traditional house, with alpine curb appeal of larch shingles, gabled rooftop and green shutters frame the lattice windows, is now a fabulous small design hotel surrounded by the Bavarian alps and pastures.